instantOS/docs/docs/gaming/gamebegin.md

       your wine installation than proton.
 It has a user friendly graphical interface for changing wine settings and with enough tinkering allows getting almost any game to work
+    - Legendary/Heroic:
-    - Legendary/Heroic: Heroic is an open source alternative to the epic games launcher.
+      Heroic is an open source alternative to the epic games launcher.
 It can download and play games from the epic game store.
 It makes use of the command line tool legendary to communicate with the epic games servers.
 Similarly to lutris it allows configuring wine for specific games.
 It also has support for running games with proton which in most cases yields better results.
-    - Bottles/PlayOnLinux
+    - Bottles/PlayOnLinux:
+      PlayOnLinux is a program very similar to lutris, but contrary to what the name may suggest is focussed on running non-gaming software.
+It probably has its uses but from my testing you have to invest a lot more time into it to get a result that is compa
       PlayOnLinux almost never works
       Better for non-gaming software